pubkey/rxdb/docs-src/slow-indexeddb.md

 Another solution is to just not care about performance at all.
 In a few releases the browser vendors will have optimized IndexedDB and everything is fast again.
 Well, IndexedDB was slow [in 2013](https://www.researchgate.net/publication/281065948_Performance_Testing_and_Comparison_of_Client_Side_Databases_Versus_Server_Side) and it is still slow today.
 If this trend continues, it will still be slow in a few years from now.
 Waiting is not an option.
 The chromium devs made [a statement](https://bugs.chromium.org/p/chromium/issues/detail?id=1025456#c15) to focus on optimizing read performance, not write performance.

-Switching to WebSQL (even if it is deprecated) is also not an option because, like [the comparsion tool shows](https://pubkey.github.io/client-side-databases/database-comparison/index.html), it has even slower transactions.
+Switching to WebSQL (even if it is deprecated) is also not an option because, like [the comparison tool shows](https://pubkey.github.io/client-side-databases/database-comparison/index.html), it has even slower transactions.

 So you need a way to **make IndexedDB faster**.
 In the following I lay out some performance optimizations than can be made to have faster reads and writes in IndexedDB.